leeschmalz/AdvLinearAlgebra/README.md

 # AdvLinearAlgebra
-Homework turn in repository for Math 342: Advanced Linear Algebra
+Project turn in repository for Math 342: Advanced Linear Algebra